Best Film for the Nikon FTn

 - Pharmacy or Big Box Store

-Shipping your film to a mail-order lab to be developed and scanned is the least complicated option if you’re just beginning to use film.
-If you frequently use film, this may be a drawback because it can get very expensive.
+Sending film to a mail-order photo lab to be developed and scanned is the simplest option if you’re just beginning to use film.
+If you regularly use film, this might be a disadvantage because it can get very expensive.

-A 100' bulk roll will fill around 18 canisters of film containing 36 frames.
-Look forward to cost savings of 20-30% depending on your selection.
+A 100’ roll of film can fill around 18 canisters of film with 36 exposures.
+You should expect to save 20-30% based on your pick.

-Take into account that you’re only going to be able to purchase rolls of black & white film.
-This is in part because black and white film is less difficult and less expensive to process yourself.
+Take into account that you’re going to be limited to rolls of black & white film.
+This is in part because black & white film is less difficult and cheaper to develop yourself.

-You can easily develop and digitize any film at home.
-It’s an excellent option to reduce costs so you can use more film with your Nikon FTn.
+All film can be processed at home.
+It’s a very good method to spend less so that you can shoot more film with your Nikon FTn.

-Black & white film is by far the least complicated to process yourself.
-Developer temperature and development times are both not as vital to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is by far the least complicated to process.
+Developer temperature and development times are both not as critical to get correct with black & white films as they are for color negative or slide film.